INTERTIDAL INDEX

 Location: Thames Estuary · Allhallows · Kent · England

-Intertidal Index is a site-responsive work made directly within the shifting threshold of the Thames Estuary, where land meets sea.
-Using cyanotype, a light-sensitive process, the artist collaborated with the tidal landscape itself.
+Intertidal Index is a site-responsive work made directly within the Thames Estuary, where land meets sea.
+Using cyanotype, a light-sensitive process, the work is created in direct collaboration with the tidal landscape itself.
 Pebbles, seaweed, sand, jellyfish, and brackish water leave indexical traces on the surface, producing a visual register of more-than-human encounter.

-This is not an image of place, but a work shaped by the site itself.
-The artist initiates the process, but relinquishes control to the more-than-human: the tide’s timing and flow, the sediment’s imprint, the chemical uncertainty of exposure.
-In this way, Intertidal Index engages what might be termed a posthuman realism — a mode of practice grounded not in representation but in co-emergence and material agency.
+This work emerges through the agency of the site itself.
+The process is initiated and then relinquished to the more-than-human: to the tide’s timing and flow, the sediment’s imprint, the chemical uncertainty of exposure.
+In this way, Intertidal Index engages what might be termed a posthuman realism — a mode of practice grounded in co-emergence and material agency.

-Liminality is central to the work: the intertidal zone becomes both subject and collaborator, a site where boundaries— ecological, temporal, epistemological — remain in flux.
+Liminality is central to the work: the intertidal zone becomes both subject and collaborator, a site where boundaries - ecological, temporal, epistemological - remain in flux.
 The cyanotype medium, with its reliance on light and time, reinforces this instability.
-The result is a document not of fixity but of entanglement, a residue of shared authorship between artist and environment.
+The result is a document of entanglement, a residue of shared authorship between environment and process.

 In an era increasingly defined by ecological precarity, Intertidal Index resists mastery and offers instead a quiet ethic of attunement.
-It proposes realism not as depiction, but as encounter — a way of making with, rather than about, the world.
+Realism is proposed as encounter, a way of making with, rather than about, the world.